citp/privacy-policy-historical/b/ba/bag/bagdoom.com.md

 **5\.
 Accessing and Correcting Personal Information**

 You may correct your information by signing in your account.
 Or you may also email to info@bagdoom.com.
-If you want to close your account or have other questions or requests, please contact us [here](http://pixelnet.nextmp.net/bagdoom/contacts).
+If you want to close your account or have other questions or requests, please contact us: +88 096 06 77 11 55